raylene/eng-handbook/management/role-transitions.md

 #### Define the new role and associated responsibilities

 Alice and Mary should work together to define the scope, membership, responsibilities and goals for the new team.
-Because manager roles are filled upon need, there should be a natural mission for this team that already exists, though it might be a specialization of an existing larger team that's splitting in two.
-This plan should include things like:
+Because manager roles are filled upon need, there should be a natural mission for this team that already exists, though it might be a specialization of an existing larger team that's splitting in two (a.k.a. team mitosis).
+This plan should include:

-* Definition of team — purpose, goals, projects it will take on in the first 3-6 months
+* Definition of team: purpose, goals, projects it will take on in the first 3-6 months
-* Membership of team — who will be part of this team
+* Membership of team: who will be part of this team
+* Important information to be aware of: key in-flight projects, oncall rotation, incident response

-*A good rule of thumb for a new team is somewhere between 3 - 8 people, where < 3 feels like the scope is too limited to warrant a new team and > 8 is a tough challenge for a new manager.*
+*A good rule of thumb for new team size is somewhere between 3 - 8 people, where < 3 feels like the scope is too limited to warrant a new team and > 8 is a tough challenge for a new manager.*

 #### Get feedback from team members, peers, other engineering managers

 As the facilitating manager, Mary should get feedback from people Alice has worked with or helped mentor and develop.
-This includes discussing a possible transition with other engineering managers, who are familiar with Alice's work and what the role entails.
+This includes discussing the transition with other engineering managers familiar with Alice's work and what the new role entails.

-In gathering feedback, Mary should also be explicit that this feedback is being gathered because we're considering a transition for Alice.
+In gathering feedback, Mary should also be explicit that this feedback is being gathered in considering a transition for Alice.
 E.g. "We've been talking about having Alice become a manager for team X working with Y, and I'd love to get your thoughts on this."
-This should ideally not come as a surprise, and it should be clear a manager is needed, and that Alice has already been playing a leadership role on the team.
+This should ideally not come as a surprise—it should be clear a manager is needed and that Alice has already been playing a leadership role.

 * For all / in general: what are Alice's capabilities when it comes to technical leadership and technical ability?
+What about team and project leadership?
 * For people Alice has mentored: how were they as a mentor? what did you rely on them for and how did they help you grow?
 * For peers / other teams: how did they help their projects or the team succeed?
 * For other managers: how do you think they will tackle cross-org manager responsibilities?
+Working with you and other teams?

-A typical way this feedback gathering happens is by starting a discussion with a peer group of managers or fellow managers in your organization, explaining the potential transition plan and giving people an opportunity to share any thoughts or concerns.
+This feedback gathering often happens by starting a discussion with a peer group of managers or fellow managers in your organization; first explaining the potential transition plan and then giving people an opportunity to share any thoughts or concerns.

 #### Communicate the plan with the new team members

-If the feedback comes back positive, the next step is to communicate the potential transition with the current members of the team, and in particular with the people whose manager will potentially be changing.
+If the feedback comes back positive, the next step is to communicate with the team, with more focus on people whose manager will potentially be changing.
 I.e. "As we discussed previously, we're considering transitioning Alice into a manager role on the team, where she'd be your new manager."
 This is a good time to get any additional feedback that might come out of making this more explicit.

 If there are clear blockers, that feedback should also be communicated to Alice directly.
 E.g. "I've been gathering feedback about the potential transition, and here are <XYZ> things I think we should focus on improving before we make the transition."